xtrnglc/01000396/PS4/Resources/README.txt

 Regarding a cell formula that contains cells/variables that have been updated, when a cell has been updated with a double, the setContentsOfCell method gets all other cells that depend on that one cell and reevaluates it.

+Still unsure on how to pass in a lookup method delegate for formula evaluate